-The Economic Development Department promotes growth in Denton by:
+The Economic Development Department helps Denton grow by:

 - Expanding Denton’s economy through location of new businesses and the retention and expansion of current employers